lucifer911/magnet_install_vps/README.md

 Ubuntu 16.04:
 -------------
-	Install dependencies and compile the Magnet
+	Install dependencies and compile the Magnetd
 	Configure the magnet.conf according to the information provided

 Before install you need: